 This section provides information about the amount of storage space that you are using.

 - Backup Data: The actual size of data backed up from all your Data Sources.
-Data Sources includes your linked devices and Cloud Apps accounts.
+Data Sources includes your linked devices and SaaS Apps accounts.
 It is the storage that you have consumed from your allocated Quota Usage.

 - Quota Usage: The total storage limit that is allocated to you.